 The Lumix DMC FS40 has a 2.7 inch LCD screen and is able to focus from 5cm away from your subject in macro mode.
 Key features include a wide angle lens, High Definition movies and image stabilisation.
 Panasonic provide software that makes it easy for you to upload your photos and movie clips to sites such as Facebook and YouTube.

-Despite the extra features, the IXUS 265 HS remains easy to use.
-All you need to do to take a picture is line up your shot and press the shutter button.
+As mentioned above this camera is easy to use.
+You can use it in fully automatic mode where all you need to do is line up your shot and press the shutter button.

 The VH-410 is one of the cheaper touch controlled digital cameras.
 In terms of features it is a fairly basic camera.
 This helps to keep everything simple.
 Features include a 3 inch LCD screen, High Definition Movies and Image Stabilisation.
 The battery can be charged by connecting the camera to a computer USB port.

 The Finepix T400 is a point and shoot digital camera with some extra zoom power.
 It has 10x zoom, a wide angle lens, a macro mode capable of capturing shots from 3cm away from your subject and image stabilisation.
 The LCD screen is 3 inches in size.
 It also has a smile shutter and a blink warning.
 It is available black, blue, pink, purple and silver.